What is paid content?

 First and foremost among them is to set the highest possible standard of editorial integrity and maintain the trust of our readers.
 No set of guidelines can address every situation that may arise, but we believe these guidelines are important to protect that trust:

-- Sponsor content is content created or commissioned by sponsors.
+- Paid content is content created or commissioned by sponsors.
+It's not impartial journalism, and Tribune journalists do not write the paid content.
 It should help advance a policy argument, provide historical background, etc., and do so in a way that raises intellectual discourse on state issues.

-- As is the case with Texas Tribune sponsorships, underwriting and advertising, views expressed in sponsor content do not reflect those of the Tribune.
+- As is the case with Texas Tribune sponsorships, underwriting and advertising, views expressed in paid content do not reflect those of the Tribune.

-- Sponsor content may address controversial topics.
+- Paid content may address controversial topics.
 The Tribune, however, may refuse publication of any content that undermines the integrity of its brand.

-- Sponsors are responsible for ensuring that sponsor content is accurate and complies with all applicable laws and regulations.
-The Tribune reserves the right to reject or remove any sponsor content that is false, libelous, illegal, misleading, etc. at its discretion.
+- Sponsors are responsible for ensuring that paid content is accurate and complies with all applicable laws and regulations.
+The Tribune reserves the right to reject or remove any paid content that is false, libelous, illegal, misleading, etc. at its discretion.

 - No political endorsements will be permitted.

-The Texas Tribune invites all thought-leading organizations who share a passion for a better Texas to engage our readers with sponsor content.
+The Texas Tribune invites all thought-leading organizations who share a passion for a better Texas to engage our readers with paid content.

-To learn more about sponsor content and sponsorship opportunities, please contact April Hinkle.
+To learn more about paid content and sponsorship opportunities, please contact April Hinkle.

 For other sponsorship opportunities, view the Texas Tribune media kit.